 - Heat the butter in a frying pan over medium-high heat.
 When it's hot, add the sliced onion and cook until it's done to your liking.
 Some people like juicy onion with a little char on the edges, some people prefer to go the full caramelized onion route.
 When finished, put the onions in a bowl so you can have them ready.

 - I prefer grilled burgers, so I'll go through that method.
-Heat your grill on high and be sure to scrape down the grates with a wire brush.
-Only salt your burgers right before you cook them, and if you are salt-sensitive you might not need to with these because of the bacon.
+Heat your grill on high and be sure to scrape down the grates with a brush.
+Only salt your burgers right before you cook them.
 Place the patties on the grill and cook them without disturbing them (with the grill cover open) for 3 to 5 minutes, depending on how well done you like your burgers.
 Flip and cook for the same amount on the other side.
 I prefer 3 minutes per side with a really hot grill.

 - When you flip the burgers, grind some black pepper over them, then spoon a little caramelized onion on each one if you'd like.
 With about 90 seconds to go on the second side, lay the cheese on top of the onions and cover the grill until the burger's ready.
 If you like toasted buns, toast them on the grill in this last 90 seconds.
 When everything's done, move the burgers and buns to a sheet tray or plate so the meat can rest for 5 minutes, while you build the burgers.